The USD 209.6 million Airbus deal turns out to be the costliest affair for Nepal in its entire aviation history!

-Dev was accused of making the initial payment to HiFly X Ireland, the supplier of both aircrafts.
+Dev was accused of making the initial payment to HiFly X Ireland, the supplier of both aircraft.

 “But Dev lied to us, saying that he was not involved in any deal,” KC told lawmakers in a PAC meeting.

-Minister Adhikari was charged of negligence for sending the final payment to the Portuguese company despite promising to perform a detailed investigation of the case.
+Minister Adhikari was charged with negligence for sending the final payment to the Portuguese company despite promising to perform a detailed investigation of the case.

 Instead, he only carried out an in-house investigation.